nevintoms/crack-detection/README.md

 # crack-detection
-This project segments cracks, potholes, gaps on the sidewalk using multiple segmentation algorithms.
+This project segments cracks, potholes, gaps in the sidewalk using multiple segmentation algorithms.